arvindvenkateshrao/tab-grouper/README.md

 - Group a contiguous block of tabs to the right of the active tab
 - Assign a custom **name** and **color** to the new group
 - Simple popup UI for quick configuration
-- Non-disruptive — only affects tabs to the right of your current tab
+- Does not interfere with pre-existing groups when grouping tabs

 ---